 - Click Update.
 A success message appears.

-The next process is to add static routes from the service VPN to redirect the traffic through the IPSec tunnel to CDFW headend.
-The example below uses the VPN1-IPSec feature template.
+After configuring a template, you need to add static routes from the service VPN to redirect the traffic through the IPSec tunnel to CDFW headend.

 - Select Configuration > Templates > Feature.

-- Right-click the rightmost column, then edit the template to add IPSec route 0.0.0.0/0 via IPSec1 Tunnel interface.
+- Click the action menu, then edit the template to add IPSec route 0.0.0.0/0 via IPSec1 Tunnel interface.

 - Add one more IPSec Tunnel interface (for example, IPSec2), and set that as the secondary tunnel interface.